Want to use events in software development? Here are 5 reasons why you should do it!

 It’s pretty easy, since the only thing you need to do, is to run the application with the corresponding dependencies registered and fire an event.
 You could also just test the eventhandlers “handle” method directly, since the “firing” and “consuming” of an event should be tested in the infrastructure layer.

-This means, you will have more unit tests and less integration tests, which will also shorten the time of your CI/CD pipeline.
+This means, you will have more unit tests and less integration tests, which will also shorten the time of your CI/CD pipeline. - Domain knowledge

 The cool thing about events is, that they are storable.
 By storing your events, you will be able to follow and analyse processes and problems in your systems.